Ybalrid/Annwvyn/README.md

 But, if you really want to build the engine yourself, here's a simple guide how to do it

-- Download the "dependency package" from here http://annwvyn.org/?static1/download
+- Download the "dependency package" from here http://annwvyn.org/?static2/download
 - Extract it in a folder
 - Clone this repo in the same folder
 - Run the "RUNME.BAT" script from this folder
-- Open Annwvyn/msvc/Annwvyn/Annwvyn.sln with Visual studio
+- Open /Annwvyn/msvc/Annwvyn/Annwvyn.sln with Visual studio
 - Make sure the IDE is set to build in "release" "x64" mode
 - hit Ctrl+Shift+B
 - You need to copy a bunch of .dll in the "example" (and template) directories.
-You can do this automatically by launching the "getLibs.bat" scripts
+You can do this automatically by launching the "getLibs.bat" scripts.
+But here's the list if you want to check
     - Ogre
         - OgreMain.dll
         - OgreOverlay.dll